 8. Put the styling irons away

-If you are serious about stopping your hair from getting oily so quickly, put your heat styling tools away.
+If you are serious about stopping your hair from getting greasy so quickly, put your heat styling tools away!
 And use your blowdryer on the lowest temperature possible, if you have to use it.

 9. Avoid wearing headbands and hats